Pinus kaempferi Lamb.

 Common Name: Japanese Larch

-Larix kaempferi is a Deciduous Tree up to 45.00 metres tall.
+Larix kaempferi is a deciduous tree that can grow up to 45 metres tall

 Mountains in C. Japan[